-A comparative evaluation of alternative routes is undertaken to determine a preferred route that will be presented to the public and Indigenous communities and organizations.
+• A comparative evaluation of alternative routes is undertaken to determine a preferred route that will be presented during the engagement process.
 Our team of specialists focus their evaluations on this area to better understand potential effects of the preferred route on people and the environment.